NEET Correction Window 2025 - Edit Window at neet.ntaonline.in

 In Young's double slit experiment, one of the slits is wider than the other, so that the amplitude of the light from one slit is double of that from the other slit.
 If I be the maximum intensity, the resultant intensity I when they interfere at phase difference \phiis given by :

 Two beams of light having intensities I and 4 I interfere to produce a fringe pattern on the screen.
-Phase difference between the beams is \frac{\pi}{2} at point a and \pi at point B. Difference of intensities at A and B is
+The phase difference between the beams is \frac{\pi}{2} at point a and \pi at point B. The difference of intensities at A and B is

-In an interference pattern by two identical slits, intensity of central maxima is \mathrm{I}.
-If one slit is closed, intensity of central maxima changes to \mathrm{I}_{0}.
+In an interference pattern by two identical slits, the intensity of central maxima is \mathrm{I}.
+If one slit is closed, the intensity of central maxima changes to \mathrm{I}_{0}.
 Then \mathrm{I} and \mathrm{I}_{0} are related by

-Interference fringes from sodium light (\lambda=5890 \AA) in a double slit experiment have an angular width 0.20^{\circ}, To increase the fringe width by 10 \%, new wavelength should be
+Interference fringes from sodium light (\lambda=5890 \AA) in a double slit experiment have an angular width 0.20^{\circ}, To increase the fringe width by 10 \%, the new wavelength should be

 Concepts Covered - 2